TS-SL/crcle-november-update/README.md

-# CRCLE Coffee - React Native Mobile App
+# CRCLE - React Native Mobile App

 A beautiful React Native mobile application for coffee ordering, built with Expo and TypeScript.